 An ancient tradition, already known in the 2nd century, gives these names to the parents of the Virgin Mary.
 By the 6th century, St Anna (Anne) was very popular in the Eastern Church and by the 10th century, this popularity had spread to the West, and Anne became a very popular girls' name.
-Joachim was added a long time later - too often the fate of fathers.
+Joachim was added a long time later.